digipres/publications/ipres/ipres-2012/papers/duracloud-chronopolis-and-sdsc-cloud-integration.md

   the San Diego Computer Center’s cloud service.
 This interaction is targeted to developing a new storage and preservation service available to a wide range of users'
 creators:
-- Woods, Andrew
+- Andrew Woods
-- Burek, Michael
+- Michael Burek
-- Branan, Bill
+- Bill Branan
-- Minor, David
+- David Minor
-- Sutton, Don
+- Don Sutton
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:294081/download
 grand_parent: iPRES